HaArLiNsH/TextureReplacerReplaced/GameData/TextureReplacerReplaced/README.md

 * replace stock textures with custom ones,
 * assign personalised head and suit textures for each Kerbal,
 * assign suits based on class and experience level,
-* remove IVA helmets in safe situations,
+* configure the elements the head and suits,
-* toggle between EVA suit and IVA suit without helmet in breathable atmosphere,
+* toggle between 3 suits : Iva , Eva Ground, Eva Space
 * add reflections to parts and helmet visors,
 * generate missing mipmaps for PNG and JPEG model textures,
 * compress uncompressed textures from `GameData/` to shrink textures in VRAM,